Team and Culture

 Julie Du Brow

-Director, Communications & Partnerships (She/Her)
+Senior Director, Community & Partnerships (She/Her)

 Kim Krempien

-Senior Community & Events Manager, (She/Her)
+Senior Community & Events Manager (She/Her)

 Kim joins USGBC-CA as the Community & Events Manager with over ten years experience in operations, event planning, and production.
 As self-described entrepreneur and creative, Kim transformed her passion for sustainability into a redesign workshop with a mission to champion circularity and reduce textile waste.
 In 2023, she graduated from USC Marshall with Certificate in Sustainability and Business, complementing her Bachelor’s degree in Human Environment from Concordia University.
 Kim joins USGBC-CA energized and excited about creating unforgettable, engaging events for the organization’s community in Los Angeles.